aBoredDev/tfcpc-bot/README.md

-# discord-py-bot-base
+# TFCPC Bot

-A basic setup for a bot made with discord.py.
+A discord bot I made as a first project for the Terry Fox Computer Programming Club.